xLiad/Project-5---Data-Cleaning-Using-SQL/README.md

 6) Deleting Unused Columns.

 # The columns of the dataset in its raw form in the excel file:
+* Using the data in the first row as example.
 # UniqueID
 2045
 * column used as index, the values are unique.